mike-650/GhibliVerse/README.md

   - SQLite

 ## Purpose
 I've always wanted to create a fun personal project that I could personally use and reference in my own daily life, that being said a fun fact about myself is that I love Studio Ghibli films whole heartedly and growing up they were films I would watch endlessly.
 I own almost every single film in Blu-Ray and even have a tattoo sleeve of all of my favorite ghibli characters.
-This fullstack application presents a fun challenge as I will try to implement new features I haven't created before and for it be about content I personally enjoy shall make this process very exciting.
+This fullstack application presents a fun challenge as I will try to implement new features I haven't created before.